pauljickling/pauljickling.github.io/_posts/2018-06-05-Dream-Stream-2.markdown

 categories: javascript scraping grid handlebars
 ---

-Dream Stream 2.0 really is a big shift, and adopts contemporary web design practices.
+Dream Stream 2.0 was a big shift to adopt more contemporary web design practices.

-The first version of Dream Stream presented the data in a table with ten rows.
+The first version of Dream Stream presented data in a table with ten rows.
 If there were more than ten entries in the JSON package it wouldn't render that.
-By contrast Dream Stream 2.0 uses handlebar helpers on the server to display all relevant entries, and they are displayed as "cards" inside of a CSS grid container.
+By contrast Dream Stream 2.0 writes a string to JSON on the server that the client renders to display all relevant entries.
+Also they are displayed as cards inside of a CSS grid container instead of rows in a table.

-The interactive elements of Dream Stream 2.0 feature buttons that have the flat design that is associated with contemporary web UI.
+The interactive elements of Dream Stream 2.0 feature buttons that have a more flat design that we associate with the contemporary web.

-The majority of the work for Dream Stream 2.0 was server side.
+The majority of the work for Dream Stream 2.0 was on the back-end.
 The introduction of the qualifying points system to the professional tournament scene was an opportunity to show website visitors skill levels along a different axis.
 However there were several challenges with the implementation.

-First was collecting the data.
-Valve set up a procircuit route on the dota2.com website, but there wasn't an API available to interact with so that meant I needed to scrape the data.
+The first step was collecting the data.
+Valve set up a procircuit route on the dota2.com site, but there wasn't an API available to interact with so that meant I needed to scrape the data.
 I ended up using Puppeteer, Google's headless browser.
 Although Puppeteer worked great as a scraping tool, it did end up having some unintended consequences when I moved into a production environment.
 Puppeteer requires a build pack to run on Heroku, and all of its dependencies makes pushing updates significantly slower, enough so that you could go off to make a cup of coffee while you were waiting.
 Although I don't have any intentions to switch from Puppeteer, it did mean that I had to be a lot more careful about pushing updates because quickly fixing a mistake could be a 10 minute long process where previously it would have been less than a minute.

 The greatest challenge though was managing two disparate data sets, and combining them into a single JSON source the client could fetch.
 The issue was on the one hand I had JSON data that I had retrieved from the Dota 2 leaderboards, and on the other hand I had the JSON data I had written from the scraping tool.
 Since there would be some overlap entries where players might appear in both JSON packages how should I go about handling that data?